Skip to content

 Growth and Leadership

-Advancement in this model is not about titles, it is about how much of the shield line you can protect:
+Advancement in this model isn’t about titles, it’s about how much of the shield line you can protect:

 Progression is measured not by individual brilliance but by how much trust and resilience you can add to the formation.